1. Black Cats = Bad Luck ? Why?

 4. Black Cats = Look Different In Sunlight ?

 Some black cats such as the Bombay are true black cats, others are Tabbies.
 If your black cat looks more like dark brown in the sunlight or you can spot some light striped pattern, probably your cat’s tabby pattern is not completely repressed.
 If tabby black cats spend too much time in the sun, it is possible that their fur shade is turning cinnamon or brownish-red.
+To be a real black cat, two dominant black color genes have to overpower the tabby pattern that leads to multiple fur colors.

 5. Black Cats = Better Immune System?